damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 firewall, design a webpage for it, and do a lot of stuff you can achieve only with an advanced, fully-featured platform.

 You need all the features only GitLab EE has.
-And you need Premium Support, in case some of you messes things around.
 You go for GitLab EE.
 It's also affordable for small groups, you and your friends can split the costs among yourselves, until the game pays you all back!
 </div>